Go

 Configure your CI to upload test runs to Trunk.
 Find the guides for your CI framework below:

-You need to disable automatic retries if you previously enabled them.
-Retries compromise the accurate detection of flaky tests.
+If you have automatic retries enabled, disable them.
+Retries negatively impact the detection accuracy of flaky tests.
 If you're using a package like , disable it to get more accurate results from Trunk.

 You can validate your test reports using the .
 If you don't have it installed already, you can install and run the validate